JDCRecomendable/online-judge-answers/README.md

 # Online Judge Answers
 Copyright (c) 2018-2019 Jared Daniel Carbonell Recomendable.
-All rights reserved.
 All rights reserved.

 This repository contains solutions to problems from an online judge.
 The online judge takes questions from various competitive programming questions from around the world.